Rembang Regency: Borders

-Population

-The Regency had a population of 591,359 people at the 2010 Census, 618,780 at the 2015 Census and 645,333 at the 2020 Census, of whom 324,593 were male and 320,740 were female.

 Administrative districts

-The regency is divided into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census, together with the results of the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its post code.
+The regency is divided into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 287 rural desa and 7 urban kelurahan - the latter all in Rembang town District), and its post-code.

+Note: (a) Rembang (town) District comprises 7 urban kelurahan (Gegunung Kulon, Kutoharjo, Leteh, Magersari, Pacar, Sidowayah and Tanjungsari) and 27 rural desa.

 Climate

 Rembang has a tropical monsoon climate (Am) with moderate to little rainfall from May to October and heavy rainfall from November to April.

 Lasem

 During the colonial Dutch East Indies period, the area was known as Lasem.

 The Han family of Lasem was a prominent Chinese immigrant family of colonial government bureaucrats and landlords in the area.